canonical/charm-relation-interfaces/database/README.md

     Provider -- username, password, endpoints --> Consumer
 ```

 As with all Juju relations, the `database` interface consists of two parties: a Provider (database charm), and a Consumer (application charm).
-The Consumer will be expected to provide a database name, and the Provider will provide new unique credentials, which can be used to access the actual database cluster.
+The Consumer will be expected to provide a database name, and the Provider will provide new unique credentials (along with other optional fields), which can be used to access the actual database cluster.

 ## Behavior